ChavahJ/neighborhoodMapTake5/README.md

 ##To Run This Application##
 ####Either:####

-Download this repository to your computer, and open the index.html file in any browser,
+Download this repository to your computer, and open the index.html file in any browser; you might need to replace the API key from Flickr in this case.

 ####Or:####